tradecrit/clearstreet-rust-sdk/README.md

 Rust library providing an API interface to the public endpoints offered by Clear Street.

+## NOTE
+This is a very rough work in progress.
+It is incomplete, mising features with shortcuts taken.
+Feel free to open a PR.
+The sqlx mappings to work with orms should be behind a feature, enum mappings and safety added and all that.

 ## Features

 - Fully asynchronous Rust client based on [`reqwest`](https://docs.rs/reqwest/latest/reqwest/).